Why get vaccinated?

 - about 200 deaths.

-Pneumococcal infections can be hard to treat because some strains are resistant to anti-biotics.
+Treatment of pneumococcal infections with penicillin and other drugs is not as effective as it used to be, because some strains are resistant to these drugs.
 This makes prevention through vaccination even more important.

 Anyone who has ever had a life-threatening allergic reaction to a dose of this vaccine, to an earlier pneumococcal vaccine called PCV7 (or Prevnar), or to any vaccine containing diphtheria toxoid (for example, DTaP), should not get PCV13.